PLCnext/CppExamples/README.md

 [![Community](https://img.shields.io/badge/PLCnext-Community-blue.svg)](https://www.plcnext-community.net)

-The PLCnext_CppExamples repository is a collection of various sample code for PLCnext Technology controllers.
+The [CppExamples](https://github.com/PLCnext/CppExamples) repository is a collection of various sample code for PLCnext Technology controllers.
 It is assumed that the reader has basic know how in C++ programming and has read the User Manual and the PLCnext Technology Quick Start Guide.
 Each example explains one or more topics.
-Explanations are given in the README.md document and in the comments of the example code.
+Explanations are given in the 'README.md' document and in the comments of the example code.

-Each example is a seperate user component wich can be instantiate on a `PLCnext-Control`.
+Each example holds seperate user components wich can be instantiate on a `PLCnext-Control`.

 ## Table of Contents
 |\#| Topic | Content | SourceCode